Rainfall gauge satellite trial

 • accuracy of water budget calculations.

-The Department of Regional Development, Manufacturing and Water (DRDMW) will collaborate with the Bureau of Meteorology and other partners to research the emerging technology and share rainfall data collected.
+The Department of Regional Development, Manufacturing and Water (DRDMW) will collaborate with other partners to research the emerging technology and share rainfall data collected.

 About the trial